How to Fix a Tripped Fuse

 If you answer yes to any of the above, or you’re not feeling confident in your ability to carry this work, please seek the help of a qualified electrician.

-Fixing a tripped fuse (or circuit breaker to use its proper name) can be really straightforward and can be resolved by following these 4 simple steps:
+Fixing a tripped fuse (or circuit breaker to use its proper name) can be really straightforward and can be resolved by following these four simple steps:

 1. Locate your fuse box (consumer unit)

-It’s important to know where to find your fuse box, in most cases you’ll find it in a garage or utility room – somewhere accessible so you can find it in an emergency.
+It’s important to know where to find your fuse box (consumer unit).
+In most cases, you’ll find it in a garage or utility room, somewhere accessible so you can find it in an emergency.

 A labelled fuse box